 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all internal control deficiencies that might be material weaknesses or significant deficiencies.
-Given these limitations, we did not identify any deficiencies in internal control that we consider material weaknesses.
-However, unidentified material weaknesses may exist.

-Stark County Land Reutilization Corporation

-Stark County
+Therefore, unidentified material weaknesses or significant deficiencies may exist.
+We did identify a certain deficiency in internal control, described in the accompanying schedule of findings that we consider a material weakness.
+We consider finding 2016-001 to be a material weakness.

-Independent Auditor's Report on Internal Control Over

-Financial Reporting and on Compliance and Other Matters

-Required by Government Auditing Standards
+Sandusky County Land Reutilization Corporation Sandusky County Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards Page 2

-Page 2